 The best settings will depend on the print.
-For something like “benchy”, I found that taking a picture every layer works best, and moving gantry to the right to take a snapshot is sufficient.
+For something like “benchy”, I found that taking a picture of every layer works best, and moving the gantry to the right to take a snapshot is sufficient.
 Feel free to experiment.
 Octolapse comes with a test option, where you can run the virtual print without extruding any filament.
 It’s great for testing the light and print head position.

 Note that using Octolapse will increase the print times.

-Octolapsing with Raspberry Pi HQ camera is pretty much straight forward.
+Octolapsing with Raspberry Pi HQ camera is pretty much straightforward.
 Depending on the setup, you may need a longer ribbon to connect it.
 I used this 1m off Amazon to connect mine.
 The lens is heavy, therefore I used a microphone stand to support and position it right.